hpcq-sca/hpcq-sca/index2023.markdown

 ## Workshop Format and Schedule

 The HPC+Q workshop will feature hall-day events on 27th Feb.
 2023.
-We invite 2 keynote speakers and six invited speakers who are leading experts from both academia and industry.
+We invite two keynote speakers and six invited speakers who are leading experts from both academia and industry.
 A list of keynote and invited speakers includes:

 <!-- +	Prof Satoshi Matsuoka (Director, RIKEN Center for Computational Science) (confirmed)  -->
 <!-- +	Dr Kuan Yen Tan (CTO, IQM Quantum Computers) -->